-The city of Prague is the capital of the Czech Republic.
+Prague is the capital of the Czech Republic.
 It is considered one of the most beautiful cities in Europe and the most visited city in the Czech Republic.
-It is known by the city of the hundred towers due to the many towers located in the city.
+Due to its many towers, the city is known as the Hundred Towers.

-Prague was built in 800 AD, but history says that Prague was inhabited since the Paleolithic period and it was inhabited by farmers.
-Prague is the political and economic centre of the country, in addition to being the seat of Parliament and Prague Palace which is the official residence of the President of the Czech Republic.
+Prague was built in 800 AD, but history says it was inhabited since farmers lived there in the Palaeolithic period.
+Prague is the country’s political and economic centre, the seat of Parliament, and Prague Palace, the official residence of the President of the Czech Republic.

-Prague is visited by millions of tourists every year.
-It includes landscapes, plazas, cobbled walkways, art galleries, and many other attractions.
-The best time to visit Prague is in late spring or early fall, especially between May and September and the weather is great at that time.
-There is a high season in Prague, which is in June, July, and August, and the weather during these months is sunny and dry.
+Millions of tourists visit the city every year.
+Its attractions include landscapes, plazas, cobbled walkways, art galleries, and many others.
+The best time to visit Prague is in late spring or early fall, especially between May and September; the weather is great then.
+There is a high season in Prague, which is in June, July, and August, and the weather is sunny and dry during these months.

-Now let us get to learn about Prague and the most famous attractions there and things you can do in the city.
-Pack your bags and let us start the journey in this beautiful city.
+Now, let’s learn about Prague, its most famous attractions, and what you can do in the city.
+Pack your bags, and let’s journey in this beautiful city.

 Things to do in Prague

-Prague is one of the top tourist destinations in Europe, full of many attractions that you will love seeing and discovering.
-Now, it is time to start the tour in the city.
+Prague is one of the top tourist destinations in Europe, full of attractions you will love seeing and discovering.
+Now, it is time to start your tour of the city.

 Charles Bridge

 Charles Bridge was built in 1357 by Charles IV, replacing the old bridge that was destroyed by the floods.
-It is one of the most famous attractions in the city that you will enjoy walking on and taking in the surrounding scenery.
+It is one of the most famous attractions in the city, and you will enjoy walking on it and taking in the surrounding scenery.

 While you walk along the bridge, you will see the old statues of the Roman Emperor Charles IV, John of Nepomuk, and other notable statues.
 In addition to that, there is the magnificent view of River Vltara and the structure’s superb Gothic gates.